pauldeen79/DialogFramework/README.md

 # TODOs

-- Move/copy unit tests from Service (Application) to Domain
+- Move/copy unit tests from Service (Application) to Domain, including refactor to remove duplication like new Mock<> and using mocks where we can use the real domain model
 - Refactor Service into separate request handlers, and implement Mediatr.
 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
+Or, as an alternative, remove manual step from Abstractions.tests to code generation models, by adding project reference and using reflection to get  the model.